jleeuwes/komputiloj/secrets-management.md

 it is a public document so I won't loose it, but it's not necessarily useful to anyone else.

+## age

+We're switching from GPG to age.
+Take the rest of this document with a grain of salt.

 ## GPG

 My jeroen@lwstn.eu GPG key will be at the center of my secrets management.